-Begin with who you are and what your game is (high level, elevator pitch) Walk through the mockup State the questions you encountered/wanted to answer (and why) Reveal the art style options and selected choices for use in the prototype Use the prototype video and/or do a live demo of the prototype Illustrate how your mockup answered questions and how they helped implement the prototype The Ranking (Individuals turn in separately) You must also turn in a teammate evaluation/ranking A word or excel document (form) for this should be available online Rules and Restrictions of the Assignment Tools Anything team members agree to use and have access to Generally anything installed in the lab, or on your laptops, or that is freely available Game must be in HTML5 using the Canvas Element (and JavaScript) Again: Prototype must be implemented using HTML5 - Canvas Must be created from scratch or using a 'framework' provided by the instructor, unless special permission is given (get it in an email) Work by Others Most work must be original in creation (limited parody work may be ok, check with instructor) Any work done/created by a non-team member Must be cited properly Visible to anyone playing the prototype (e.g. in the prototype credits) Must be used in a unique/original way specific to the game idea that the prototype is testing Usage can vaguely be described as "creative reuse of minimal part" Usage must NOT be harmful or derogatory towards original author(s) Turn-In Directions Correctly submitting your work is worth 0 points but if not done correctly will likely result in nothing to grade.
+Begin with who you are and what your game is (high level, elevator pitch) Walk through the mockup (prefer live, not the video) State the questions you encountered/wanted to answer (and why) Reveal the art style options and selected choices for use in the prototype Use the prototype video and/or do a live demo of the prototype Illustrate how your mockup answered questions and how they helped implement the prototype The Ranking (Individuals turn in separately) You must also turn in a teammate evaluation/ranking A word or excel document (form) for this should be available online Rules and Restrictions of the Assignment Tools Anything team members agree to use and have access to Generally anything installed in the lab, or on your laptops, or that is freely available Game prototype need not be full-up 3D (check with instructor for what is ok) Prototype must be runnable on windows with no external dependencies Work by Others Most work must be original in creation (limited parody work may be ok, check with instructor) Any work done/created by a non-team member Must be cited properly Visible to anyone playing the prototype (e.g. in the prototype credits) Must be used in a unique/original way specific to the game idea that the prototype is testing Usage can vaguely be described as "creative reuse of minimal part" Usage must NOT be harmful or derogatory towards original author(s) Turn-In Directions Correctly submitting your work is worth 0 points but if not done correctly will likely result in nothing to grade.
 Each team must make one submission to the appropriate D2L drop box.
 Submit each item as its own file:

-mp4 video for mockup, zip file for prototype, mp4 video of prototype game, pdf/docx design doc, pptx for presentation Each team member must individually submit an evaluation form on his/her teammate(s) to a different dropbox than that used for the team items.
+- video of the mockup (mp4) demonstrating the game (due prior to other items), - zip file for mockup (if physical, turn in text file stating such), - zip file for prototype, - mp4 video of prototype, - pdf/docx design doc, - pptx for presentation Each team member must individually submit an evaluation form on his/her teammate(s) This is to a different dropbox than that used for the team items.